TALHAA23/intelligent-react-components/docs/InputModel.md

     "eventListener": "function main(event, args) { console.log(event.target.value); }",
   },
-  "expect": "The user is not require to do anything, on blur from the input will console the input value" }
+  "expect": "The user is not require to do anything, on blur from the input will console the input value"
+  // No onInitialRender is created as the input has no onInit of type function meaning the user want to handle the logic themselves
+}

 ```